 On this page

 This web page is intended to help you find information for the GERO 403 assignments.
-For further assistance, ask at the Belzberg Library Reference Desk or contact Nina Smart, Liaison Librarian for Gerontology at 778.782.5043 or email@example.com, Monday (wfh) to Thursday or Chloe Riley, Acting Liaison Librarian for Psychology at 778-782-3315 or firstname.lastname@example.org .
+For further assistance, ask at the Belzberg Library Reference Desk or contact Nina Smart, Liaison Librarian for Gerontology at 778.782.5043 (Tuesdays and Thursdays) or email@example.com, Monday to Thursday or Chloe Riley, Acting Liaison Librarian for Psychology at 778-782-3315 or firstname.lastname@example.org .

 GERO 403 (Older description) approaches counselling with older adults from a positive, life-course-development perspective.
 From the perspective of a number of therapeutic paradigms, we take the position that older adults can enjoy optimal living at any stage of life, with emphasis on self-growth and self-exploration.
 We'll examine person-centred, cognitive-behavioural, and other models that foster change and growth.
 Topics include the therapeutic relationship, attitudes and beliefs about counselling older adults, the process of dialogue and engagement, and theories of personality.
 Although this course does not train clinical counsellors to work with the aged, it does expose you to counselling theory and practice and demonstrate how these skills can be adapted to the needs of older adults and their families in a wide variety of services.
 For more information see GERO 403's Canvas page.

 Handbook of mental health and aging [online] Covers biomarkers, age-related structural changes in the brain, dementia, neuropsychology, psychotherapy, psychopharmacology, mood disorders, anxiety, schizophrenia, sleep disorders, and substance abuse.
 Extensive bibliographies conclude each chapter.